arcticfoxrc/pennyfox/README.md

   and including the infra exposed public internet.
 This ensures that only authenticated & your mail id requests from your application can access your data and services.

-By putting you in control of your data and the application's infrastructure, PennyFox offers a transparent and secure way to manage your personal finances.
+By putting you in control of your data and the application's infrastructure, Pennywise offers a transparent and secure way to manage your personal finances.

 For a detailed explanation of the security architecture, please see the [Security Policy](SECURITY.md).

 ## Technology Stack

-PennyFox leverages a modern and robust set of technologies to deliver a user friendly and maintainable application.
+Pennywise leverages a modern and robust set of technologies to deliver a user friendly and maintainable application.

 ### Frontend